Problem Solving and Search in Artificial Intelligence

 Project

-You will implement methods that will be considered in this class for the Sudoku problem.
+You will implement methods that will be considered in this class for two problems (Rotating Workforce Scheduling and Graph Coloring).

 The project consists of two phases.

-Phase II: Implementation of a metaheuristic technique (or hybrid technique) for Sudoku
+Phase II: Implementation of a metaheuristic technique (or a hybrid technique) for the graph coloring problem

 Submit in TUWEL your implementation (source code and the description of your method) for Phase I